 2. Promote Interaction

-- Feature member accomplishments and contributions.
+- Feature member accomplishments and contributions in the feed.

 3. Foster an Inclusive Environment